akoslowski/zoo-app/README.md

 ### Assume multiple actions per user interaction / event

 The standard navigation in SwiftUI with `NavigationLink` and `NavigationStack` assumes exaclty one action, namely **navigating**; taking the user from one point to another.
-In `XING.app` we usually want at least two actions, navigating and **tracking**.
+In our sceanrio we usually want at least two actions, navigating and **tracking**.

 In the Armstrong era we iterated on using publishers for user interactions and other events.
 Usually a view model defines which events are available and subscribers will take care of navigation and tracking.